PHOENIXCONTACT/MORYX-AbstractionLayer/docs/articles/Processing/Capabilities.md

 }
 ````

-It is also possible to use the base class `ConcreteCapabilities` which reduces the code to the following lines:
+It is also possible to use the base class [ConcreteCapabilities](../../../src/Moryx.AbstractionLayer/Capabilities/ConcreteCapabilities.cs), which reduces the code to the following lines:

 ```` cs
 [DataContract]